dirkkelly/dirkkelly/content/politics/killer-mike/this-gun-debate-ignores-empires-power.md

 ---
-title: I'm Sick of This Gun Debate, Killer Mike is Right!
+title: This Gun Debate Ignores Empire's Political Power, Kill Mike Explains
 subtitle: It's not even a debate, it's just another idealogy laced fight between the lower classes, a distraction from the real threat of Empire.
 date: 2018-03-25 19:52:17 -0600